1847

 2007 -

-After a decade of leading the commercialisation of Australian extra virgi olive oil, a decision was made to pass the baton to a larger corporation and Joan and Ken settled down to decide what the next chapter for Cobram Station would be.
-Several years passed, with the olive trees still thriving, and their family grwoing, Joan and Ken got to thinking about the best way to continue considering the future of their family and the environment.
+After a decade of leading the commercialisation of Australian extra virgin olive oil, a decision was made to pass the baton to a larger corporation and Joan and Ken settled down to decide what the next chapter for Cobram Station would be.
+Several years passed, with the olive trees still thriving, and their family growing, Joan and Ken got to thinking about the best way to continue considering the future of their family and the environment.
 Cockatoo Grove was born with a passion to produce affordable organic extra virgin olive oil for the health of Australian families and in the process regenerate the soil and protect the environment and waterways around the grove.

 on the banks of the Murray